 I agree.
-I learned this the hard way myself when I was knee deep into flipping houses.
+I learned this the hard way myself when I was knee-deep into flipping houses.
 You can’t be an armchair general contractor/project manager/startup visionary without rolling up your sleeves and putting in some sweat.
 As my wife would say, “nothing in life is easy” and anything that promises a 4 Hour Workweek is really not true, even Tim alludes to it somewhere in his book.
 He spends all this time working on this 4 Hour Workweek.

-The best bit of advice that I’ve gleaned from the book is find what you love to do and then do it.
+The best bit of advice that I’ve gleaned from the book is to find what you love to do and then do it.
 Then the work really isn’t work and that’s the real paradigm shift.

 If you’re a startup founder, go after your vision with all your blood, sweat, and tears.
 Are you an Engineer designing septic systems?
 Own that shit (pun intended).
-Want to be a professional game master, work hard at it and organize games.
+Want to be a professional game master, work hard at it and organize games?
 It can be done, I’m proof of that BUT it’s not 4 Hours a week.
 The hours don’t matter if you want to hone your craft and there’s a clear distinction between quality and people half-assing it.

 PS: If you really want my advice, look toward automation.
-That’s been the biggest lift I’ve had in my life and this Python book is really a great start way to get started.
+That’s been the biggest lift I’ve had in my life and this Python book (affiliate link) is really a great start way to get started.